Friday April 29th

-Yard waste can be taken to the High Plains Landfill (142 Powerline Road, Floweree, MT).
-It is open Monday through Friday from 6 a.m. to 6 p.m. and on Saturday and Sunday from 9 a.m. to 5 p.m.
-They charge $28.75 per ton.
-A $5 fine can be imposed if loads are not secured with a rope, strap or tarp.
+City Sanitation customers can bag their yard waste and put out on their regular pick up day.
+Montana Waste customers can take their yard waste to the High Plains Landfill located at 142 Powerline Road, Floweree, MT.
+It is open Monday through Friday from 6 am to 6 pm and on Saturday and Sunday from 9 am to 5 pm.
+The charge is $28.75 per ton.
+A $5 fine can be imposed if loads area not secured with a rope, strap or tarp.
 For more information and questions call the landfill at 452-3143.

-Looking for a place to take your re-usable household items?
-There are currently many local organizations that will take, as well as benefit from, re-usable household donations including:
+There are currently many local organizations that will take, as well as benefit from your reusable household items including:

-- My Neighbor In Need: www.myneighborinneed.org (visit their website to find out how you can help)
+- My Neighbor in Need – visit their website to find out how you can help at www.myneighborinneed.org

 - Rescue Mission 326 2nd Ave.
 S. - 761-2653